lubuntu-team/manual/source/2/2.2/2.2.7/Okular.rst

 .. image:: Okular-config-general.png

 To have tabs for opening new files check the :guilabel:`Open new files in tabs`. checkbox.
+To switch to an existing tab if the file is already open check the :guilabel:`Switch to existing tab if file is already open` checkbox.